'I Really Messed Up' | Catherine Pugh's Team Shares Emotional Apology Video Ahead Of Sentencing

-BALTIMORE (WJZ) — Mere hours before former Baltimore Mayor Catherine Pugh is set to be sentenced on tax evasion and conspiracy charges stemming from the scandal surrounding the sale of her self-published “Healthy Holly” books, the former mayor’s defense team has released an emotional video in which Pugh apologizes for her actions.
+BALTIMORE (WJZ) — Mere hours before former Baltimore Mayor Catherine Pugh is set to be sentenced on tax evasion and conspiracy charges stemming from the scandal surrounding the sale of her self-published “Healthy Holly” books, the former mayor’s defense team released an emotional video in which Pugh apologizes for her actions.

-In the nearly 13-minute video which an attorney representing the former mayor shared with WJZ, a remorseful Pugh apologizes to “the citizens, to young people, to partners, my friends, everyone I’ve offended (and) everyone I’ve hurt.”
+In the nearly 13-minute video that an attorney representing the former mayor shared with WJZ, a remorseful Pugh apologizes to “the citizens, to young people, to partners, my friends, everyone I’ve offended (and) everyone I’ve hurt.”

 “I know better who I am, but I also know where I am and I accept responsibility, I accept total responsibility,” Pugh said.
 “I pled guilty.
 I’m sorry.
 I don’t know any other words that could be stronger.
 I’m so sorry, I really am sorry.”